bettermarks/.github/PULL_REQUEST_TEMPLATE.md

 REPLACE this section with how you documented these changes (add a link if one exists) or DROP this section if you don't see any need.

-**Is this an interesting topic to present in the DevOps Weekly?**

-REPLACE this section with a link to your entry in the agenda, or DROP this section if you don't see any need.

 https://bettermarks.atlassian.net/browse/BM-